Finding A Trauma Therapist

 • How would you do therapy with someone like me?

-A therapist who works with trauma needs to understand trauma-informed practice.
-Many therapists and organizations say they are trauma-informed without actually defining what that is.
-Key principles that the therapist should keep in mind as they provide therapy are 1) safety; 2) trustworthiness and transparency; 3) peer support; 4) collaboration and mutuality; 5) empowerment, voice, and choice; 6) historical, cultural, and gender factors associated with trauma.
-It can be helpful to ask the therapist about their understanding of trauma-informed practice and how that influences the way they do therapy.
+Potential therapists should also understand and prioritize a trauma-informed therapy practice.
+The term “trauma-informed” gets tossed around by a great many therapists and organizations who never actually define what that means in practicality.
+According to SAMSHA, the key principles of trauma-informed practice include 1) safety; 2) trustworthiness and transparency; 3) peer support; 4) collaboration and mutuality; 5) empowerment, voice, and choice; and 6) historical, cultural, and gender factors associated with trauma.
+Don’t be afraid to ask any potential therapists about their understanding of trauma-informed practice and how it influences the way they do therapy.
 You may ask questions such as:

 • How do you define trauma-informed practice?